clarklindev/react-query-tanstack-react-query-react-server-side-state-management/README.md

 ## SECTION 3 - Infinite queries for loading data JIT (just-in-time)

+### Section summary

+- react query manages
+  - pageParams -> for next page to be fetched
+  - getNextPageParams - getNextPageParam: (lastPage, allPages)
+  - hasNextPage -> boolean to indicate whether pageParam is undefined
+- component handles calling `fetchNextPage`
+  - use hasNextPage value to determine when to stop

+---

 - fetch more data (Just-in-time) when a user scrolls
 - its an optimization instead of fetching all data at once
 - starwars api (returns data with "next" property and "previous" property)